techbysj/AWS-IRE4-python_modules/TIFC1-PF-04 - Working with Lists/README.md

 #### Take a Look!

-What do+
--you think will happen if this code were to run?
+What do you think will happen if this code were to run?

 ```py
 foods = ["tuna", "salmon", "mackerel", "trout"]